courtneyjkeeler/grex-telescope.github.io/docs/hardware/fem.md

 ## Hardware Design

-The hardware design itself is implemented in the free [KiCAD](https://www.kicad.org/) program and is available [here](https://github.com/GReX-Telescope/FEM_Hardware).
+The hardware design itself is implemented in the free [KiCAD](https://www.kicad.org/) program and is available [here](https://github.com/GReX-Telescope/FrontendModule).
-To manufacture from gerber files, the stackup needs to be [JLC7628](https://cart.jlcpcb.com/impedance) from JLCPCB.
 The current hardware uses ENIG to help reflow of the fine-pitch components.

 - Schematics
 - BOM